Summer camp gives children so much of what’s been missing since the

 students who children easily relate to.
 Kids look up to these

 motivating mentors, who model what it means to be a strong leader as

 they guide their camp groups through daily activities.
 For many

 campers, this is where their own leadership journey begins.

-screens and get outdoors to discover nature.
+get outdoors to discover nature.